Skip to Main Content

 The main difference between wood rot and mold is that the former digests the wood it infects.
 It spreads very quickly and can wreak havoc on a space.
 If left to its own devices, wood rot can completely annihilate wooden joists.
 Don’t let this happen to your home.
 The last thing you want is to have to replace your joists.
 As you might assume, doing so can be incredibly expensive.

-Mold, on the other hand, is much less harmful to the structural integrity of your home.
+Mold, on the other hand, is much less harmful to your home’s structural integrity.
 However, it can be toxic to individuals living inside the home.
 Like wood rot, mold is a range of fungal species.
-It loves damp and moist spaces and humidity is its best friend.
+It loves damp and moist spaces, and humidity is its best friend.

 It’s easy to tell the difference between mold and wood rot.
-Mold presents as a slimy discoloration on wood.
-It comes in numerous colors, from black and orange, to purple.
-Contrastingly, wood rot does not present as a discoloration but rather looks like decay.
+Mold is a slimy discoloration on wood that comes in numerous colors, from black and orange to purple.
+Conversely, wood rot does not present as a discoloration but rather looks like decay.

 Common Signs of Wood Rot and Mold

-As we’ve mentioned, wood rot and mold are very different, and they have completely different impacts on your crawl space.
+Wood rot and mold are very different and impact your crawl space in various ways.
 One is more dangerous than the other, but both have a range of symptoms that go beyond the visual.
-In other words, you can feel the effects of wood rot and mold in your crawl space in your above-ground living areas as well.
+In other words, you can also feel the effects of wood rot and mold in your crawl space in your above-ground living areas.

 Bouncy Floors

 Wood rot causes a phenomenon known as bouncy floors.
 These floors sag under any amount of weight.
-But then, almost paradoxically so, it bounces back up to its original position when the weight has been lifted off it.
+But then, almost paradoxically, they bounce back up to their original position when the weight is lifted off them.

-If you notice that your floor is giving way as we described, it’s because it’s infested with wood rot.
-Floor joists infected with wood rot do not snap under the weight of objects until the infestation has advanced to the final stages because of the particular way that wood rot impacts the structural integrity of the wood.
-It permeates a large area at once, damaging it slowly.
-This is why the wood becomes elastic.
+If your floor is giving way as we described, it’s because it’s infested with wood rot.
+Floor joists infected with wood rot do not snap under the weight of objects until the infestation has advanced to the final stages because wood rot impacts the structural integrity of the wood.
+It permeates a large area at once, damaging it slowly, which is why the wood becomes elastic.

-Many homeowners in Appomattox, VA, believe that it is normal for crawl spaces to smell bad.
-However, an earthy, musty smell is actually a sign of either mold or wood rot.
+Many homeowners in Appomattox, VA, believe it is normal for crawl spaces to smell bad.
+However, an earthy, musty smell is a sign of either mold or wood rot.

 Both wood rot and mold are completely natural developments in the wild.
-It is how wood in forests around the world has always decayed.
-And it happens when there is plenty of dampness and humidity.
+Wood in forests around the world has always decayed this way, and it happens when there is plenty of dampness and humidity.

-As we mentioned above, mold and wood rot come about as a result of natural processes that happen as a result of high levels of humidity.
-While we do want wood decaying in forests, we want to prevent it from happening in crawl spaces and the best way to do that is to lower humidity levels with crawl space encapsulation and dehumidifiers.
+As we mentioned above, mold and wood rot are natural processes that result from high humidity levels.
+While we want wood to decay in forests, we want to prevent it from happening in crawl spaces.
+The best way is to lower humidity levels with crawl space encapsulation and dehumidifiers.

 Wood rot and mold thrive in humid conditions and can be detrimental to the health of your loved ones and the structural integrity of your home.
 Before things get out of hand, contact the expert team at JES Foundation Repair to schedule a free crawl space inspection and repair quote.